Trevormdluli/autopro/README.md

 Jay & Jack
 Paint Specialists dedicated to dent removal, paint correction, ceramic coatings, and PPF.
 They ensure flawless finishes.

+services page:
+🚗 Express Wash 🚗
+Quick and efficient wash to keep your car looking fresh every day.
+⏱ 60 to 90 min
+R200
+Book Express
+✨ Full Detail ✨
+Complete interior and exterior care for a showroom-ready finish.
+⏱ 4 to 6 hrs
+From R350
+Book Full Detail
+🔥 Extreme Detail 🔥
+Includes ceramic coating and engine bay cleaning.

+⏱ 1 day
+From R800
+Book Extreme Detail
+👑 Ultimate Detail 👑
+Includes paint correction, dent removal, and full protection.
+⏱ 2 to 3 days
+From R3,500

 Booking page:
-a how it works section was added and Frequently Asked Questions along with answer were added along with icons Contact page: a Newsletter Signup was added
+a how it works section was added and Frequently Asked Questions along with answer were added along with icons.
+How It Works
+1. Choose Date
+Select a date that works best for you.

+2. Pick Service
+Choose the detailing or wash package you prefer.

+3. Confirm Booking
+Submit your request and we’ll confirm shortly.

+Frequently Asked Questions
+Do I need to pay online?
+What if I need to reschedule?
+How long does detailing take?
+Contact page:
+a Newsletter Signup was added.
+Stay Updated
+Subscribe to our newsletter to get the latest updates and promotions.

+Enter your email
+Subscribe